MITIH-Dreamlab/JingSpringThing/README.md

 ## Network Considerations

-To optimize network efficiency when updating node positions in a force-directed graph over WebSocket, especially for scaling with a large number of nodes and frequent updates, consider the following strategies:
+To optimise network efficiency when updating node positions in a force-directed graph over WebSocket, especially for scaling with a large number of nodes and frequent updates, consider the following strategies:

 1. **Use Delta Updates (Differences):**